hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/usdcx-support/index.rst

         ]
     }

-The values for the disclosed contracts can be found `here <https://docs.digitalasset.com/usdc/xreserve/mainnet-technical-setup.html#example-values-file>`_.
+Refer to `this example values file <https://docs.digitalasset.com/usdc/xreserve/mainnet-technical-setup.html#example-values-file>`_ for the specific values of the disclosed contracts.